johan-sports/pyheatshrink/README.md

 ## Usage

-The encoder accepts any object that implements the buffer protocol and returns a memoryview containing unsigned bytes.
+The encoder accepts any object which implements the read-only buffer interface and returns a memoryview containing unsigned bytes.
 ```
 >>> import heatshrink